groupvine/gv-doc/7-advanced/1-advActions.md

 * **action** - one of 'add', 'update', or 'delete'.
 Note that group deletions will also delete associated group lists and memberships.
-Also, an attempt to 'add' a sub-group with a name already used in the account will result in an 'update' attempt instead.
+Also, an attempt to 'add' a sub-group with a name already used in the account (and with the same parent group) will result in an 'update' instead.
 * **abbrev** - the group's abbreviated name.
 * **title** - Optional group title.
 If not specified, it default to "[abbrev] group".